RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-06-05-newsletter.md

 - [Test-Driven Data Analysis](https://book.tdda.info/) - The goal of this book is to reduce the frequency and severity of errors in all forms of data processing and analysis, from the simplest query to the most complex machine-learning data pipeline.

+- [The Psychology of Software Teams](https://www.routledge.com/The-Psychology-of-Software-Teams/Hicks/p/book/9781032963389) - Available to preorder from **23rd June 2026**, and due for publication **14th August 2026**.

 #### Training Materials

 - [Managing Research Software Projects](https://third-bit.com/mrsp/) workshop material.